Section 34A, Chapter 152: Permanent and Total Incapacity Compensation

 One of the common questions our Boston workers’ compensation lawyers are asked, other than, “How can I get approved for benefits,” is, “How long will my benefits last?”
 This is a very important question.
 Under the Massachusetts General Laws Chapter 152 Section 34, you can receive up to three years of temporary total disability benefits.
 But what if your injuries permanently disable you from ever working again?
 Under Section 34A of the Massachusetts workers’ compensation act (WCA), you may qualify for permanent and total disability/incapacity benefits.
 These benefits are incredibly difficult to obtain, but those that do receive them are entitled to the maximum workers’ compensation benefits of 66% of their average weekly wage prior to the accident.

 If you were working at a retail shop at Downtown Crossing in Boston and were in the back of the store stockroom working, there are a variety of ways you could be injured.
-Our experienced Boston workplace injury attorneys have seen cases where employees were trying to get merchandise off a high shelf in the stockroom or out on the sales floor when a heavy box or individual piece of merchandise fell off the shelf and landed on the worker.
+Our experienced legal team has seen cases where employees were trying to get merchandise off a high shelf in the stockroom or out on the sales floor when a heavy box or individual piece of merchandise fell off the shelf and landed on the worker.
 This could result in many different types of serious personal injury.
 In some cases, the heavy object will land on the worker’s head, causing injuries ranging from a bruise to a fractured skull to even a traumatic brain injury (TBI).

 The box could also fall on your leg, causing a non-displaced fracture, or even a fully displaced fracture.
 With a displaced fracture, the broken bone has shifted from its original position.
 This type of fracture will often take much longer to heal than a fracture that is not displaced and may require surgery to repair the bone and reset it.
 This will often require metal hardware that is attached to the bone and anchored to the inside of the skin with bolts and plates.